 Armenia - EU relations

-On May 6 2012, Armenia had its parliamentary elections, which brought a large victory for the ruling parties.
+On 6 May 2012, Armenia held parliamentary elections, which brought a large victory for the ruling parties.

-With all ballots counted, the Central Election Commission (CEC) said HHK, the Republican Party of President Sargsyan, gained just over 44% of votes under the proportional representation system.
-Its junior governing coalition partner, Prosperous Armenia Party (BHK), came in a distant second with 30%.
+With all ballots counted, the Central Election Commission (CEC) said HHK, the Republican Party of President Sargsyan, gained just over 44 percent of the votes under the proportional representation system.
+Its junior governing coalition partner, Prosperous Armenia Party (BHK), came in a distant second with 30 percent.
 These two governing parties both have seen an increase in popularity since the last election in 2007.
-90 of the 131 parliament seats are reserved for the proportional representation system.
+90 out of the 131 parliament seats are reserved for the proportional representation system.
 The CEC count gave the ruling HHK at least 28 of the remaining 41 seats distributed in single-mandate districts.
 The vast majority of them are wealthy businesspeople heavily reliant on government levers and financial resources.
 No opposition candidate seems to have won in any of the single-seat districts.

 |Party||% of the votes||Seats in parliament|

-The CEC claimed an official turnout of 62% of the eligible voters, but opposition parties and the governing Prosperous Armenia party dismiss such comments as “extremely incredible”, claiming that such statements deepen suspicions about the legal course of the elections.
+The CEC claimed an official turnout of 62 percent of the eligible voters, but opposition parties and the governing Prosperous Armenia party dismissed such comments as “extremely incredible”, claiming that such statements deepen suspicions about the legal course of the elections.
 While the OSCE observers were quite positive in the last parliamentary elections, they remained more critical in these elections, but avoided saying whether the vote was democratic or not.
 They were quite positive about the run-up to the elections, but relatively negative about the voting and vote counting procedures.
 Vote buying was the opposition’s principal fraud allegation even before the polls closed.
 Opposition leaders also cried foul after it emerged on election day that ink stamps meant to guard against multiple voting routinely disappeared from voters’ passports.
-At a post-election protest rally, opposition Armenian National Congress (HAK) rejected official vote results as fraudulent, calling the election conduct ‘disgraceful,’ but said it will take up seats in the new parliament and fight President Sargsyan ‘on all fronts.’
+At a post-election protest rally, opposition Armenian National Congress (HAK) rejected official vote results as fraudulent, calling the election conduct "disgraceful", but said it will take up seats in the new parliament and fight President Sargsyan "on all fronts".

 The campaign in the run-up to the elections mainly focused on unemployment, poverty, and emigration rather than Armenia's disputes with neighbouring Azerbaijan.
 However, main point of discussion in the campaign of most opposition parties was not party programs, but the actual conduct of the election itself, where they accused the coalition parties of seeking to influence the outcome by either the use of "administrative resources" or the distribution of financial and material incentives.